Sixteen1-6/MathematicalNeuralNetwork/README.md

 # Neural Networks: From Black Box to Glass Box
-Transforming the mysterious "black box" of neural networks into a transparent glass box through comprehensive mathematical derivations.
+Transforming the mysterious "black box" of neural networks into a transparent glass box through mathematical derivations.

 This repository contains a comprehensive exploration of neural networks.
 It starts from the basics of linear regression and builds all the way up to backpropagation, with every step derived.